eicrud/eicrud/docs/configuration/service.md

 }
 ```
 !!! note
-    It's better not to await function calls inside hooks when possible, this way errors won't prevent a request from returning data.
+    It's better not to await function calls inside hooks when possible, this way errors won't prevent requests from returning data.

 ## Events